Citation, DOI, disclosures and article data

 - can often be fatal

 Most patients with thoracic histoplasmosis are thought to have normal chest radiographs.
-Where there are findings, these can be non-specific to a range of infectious or inflammatory disorders and histoplasmosis is considered in the differential if the patient is known to have travelled in endemic regions.
+Where there are findings, these can be non-specific to a range of infectious or inflammatory disorders and histoplasmosis is considered in the differential if the patient is known to have traveled in endemic regions.

-The particular imaging features are related to the timeline of presentation and the patient's ability to mount an immune response.
+The particular imaging features are related to the timeline of the presentation and the patient's ability to mount an immune response.

-- Well-defined nodules which have central calcification
+- well-defined nodules which have a central calcification giving them a "target lesion" which is pathognomonic

 - airspace shadowing with consolidation involving multiple lung segments or lobes similar to bacterial pneumonia